 AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

-TL;DR: AI Overview optimization is the work of getting your pages pulled into Google AI Overviews, the AI-generated answer box above the blue links.
-Google builds these by running several related searches, then stitching one answer from roughly 8 to 13 sources.
-To get cited, rank well organically, lead each section with a clean, self-contained answer, use clear structure and schema, and cover your subject in depth.
-Expect citations more than clicks: about 83% of AI Overview searches end without one.
+TL;DR: AI Overview optimization gets your pages pulled into Google's AI answer box above the blue links.
+Google stitches each from roughly 8-13 sources, so rank organically, lead each section with a self-contained answer, and use schema.
+Expect citations over clicks — about 83% end click-free.

 Google AI Overviews changed the top of the results page.
 Where ten blue links used to sit, there is now an AI-written answer that pulls from several sites at once and names a few of them as sources.
-This page is about one thing: how to get your content into that box.
-We will cover how AI Overviews assemble an answer, what gets a page cited, how this differs from the old featured snippet, the honest trade-off, and how to measure your presence.
+This page is about one thing: how to rank in Google AI Overviews and get your content into that box.
+We will cover how AI Overviews assemble an answer, what gets a page cited, the content strategies that actually move the needle (with the per-technique numbers behind them), how this differs from the old featured snippet, the honest trade-off, and how to measure your presence.
 No tricks.
 The pages that get pulled in are the ones that answer the question cleanly.

 What is AI Overview optimization?